 A Harbin Street

 It was in June 1935 when Conrad went to Riks gränsen in Lapland to find good skiing, and to be near Maud in Stockholm whose time was near.
 His hotel overlooked the railway lines.
-He noticed more and more trains laden with Iron Ore were passing by?
-On an impulse he pocketed his passport and hopped on one of the passing trains.
+He noticed more and more trains laden with iron ore were passing by.
+On an impulse, he pocketed his passport and hopped on one of the passing trains.
 The journey took him along the Norwegian coast to the seaport of Narvik.
-There he found the Ore being loaded onto German and Dutch ships.
-He sought out a Dutch sailor and enquired where the Ore was going?
-The sailors reply was that it was destined for the Rhineland, either for the Krupps munitions factory or the steelworks of Saar.
+There he found the ore being loaded onto German and Dutch ships.
+He sought out a Dutch sailor and enquired where the ore was going.
+The sailor disclosed that it was destined for the Rhineland, either for the Krupps munitions factory or to steelworks in the Saarland.
 He asked how long this had been going on.
 Not very long, he was told, only since Hitler had started to rearm.
 This was news indeed!
 Conrad headed for Stockholm and searched out the Consul General.
-They had no idea of the flow of Iron Ore to Germany.
-Conrad wired Menzies, now C the Director of British intelligence, with the news.
+They had no idea of the flow of iron ore to Germany.
+Conrad wired Menzies with the news.
 Menzies telephoned him with warm congratulations and requested he return to London without delay.
-As Maud was so close to her time Conrad explained he could not come until after the birth.
-It was agreed he should come at his earliest convenience.
-While he waited Conrad bought an English sports car and toured round the mines checking how many were exporting Ore to Germany.
-Most were and he gathered information of the quantities being shipped to corroborate his initial report.
-On the 9th of July Christina was born he stayed to see that she and her mother were in good health and then booked passage to England.
+As Maud was so close to her time, it was agreed he should come at his earliest convenience after the birth.
+While he waited, Conrad bought an English sports car and toured round the mines, checking how many were exporting ore to Germany.
+Most were, and he gathered information of the quantities being shipped to corroborate his initial report.
+On the 9 July, Christina was born.
+Having ensured that she and her mother were in good health, he booked passage to England.
+Conrad met Menzies and provided him with all the information he had compiled.
+In 1940, and as a direct result of his intelligence, his friend, Peter Fleming, would find himself involved in the Narvik affair, culminating in a short-lived occupation of the port.

-He met Menzies and provided him with all the information he had compiled.
-He had a brief break in Ireland with Rozzie at Monivea.
-Since Kathleen’s departure things had not gone well.
+Conrad enjoyed a brief break in Ireland with Rozzie at Monivea.
+Since Kathleen’s departure, things had not gone well.
 All monies from Kathleen had stopped and the house was in disrepair.
 He sent a letter to Kathleen in Harbin offering to take things in hand and restore the estate for her.
-He shared this action with Rozzie, a bad move; she treated him with suspicion thereafter.
-He had always secretly held aspirations to have Monivea but this letter saw an end to any hopes he had entertained in that respect.
+He shared this action with Rozzie – a bad move; she treated him with suspicion thereafter.
+He had always secretly held aspirations to have Monivea, but this letter destroyed any hopes he had entertained in that respect.
 He returned to London and had a meeting with Menzies in White’s gentleman’s club.
-He expected to be returning directly to Austria but SM had different ideas.
+He expected to be returning directly to Austria, but SM had different ideas.
 Conrad was bound for Harbin using a visit to Kathleen as cover.
-He returned to Kitzbühel packed his bags and headed for Berlin and the Manchuria express.
+She had settled there amid a community of Russians who for one reason or another had made it their home after the Revolution, they were known as the Harbin Russians.
+Peter Fleming was an expert on Indo-China and undoubtedly played a part in the arrangements.
+When all was arranged, Conrad returned to Kitzbühel, packed his bags and headed for Berlin and the Manchuria Express.
 After a long and largely uneventful journey across Russia and Siberia, Conrad arrived at his destination.
-Harbin was of ill repute an “evil city”.
-It had over 200,000 Asiatic and 65,000 Europeans living under a tyrannical Japanese rule.
-It had been little more than a village until the Russians had built a massive bridge over the Sungari river a few years earlier, since then it had mushroomed into the crowded and squalid city Conrad found.
-He booked himself into the Hotel Modern.
-Then he contacted the British representative so he may acquaint him of the local conditions.
-They took a launch up the Sungari so they could be certain of not being overheard.
+Harbin was of ill repute – an “evil city”.
+It had over 200,000 Orientals and 65,000 Europeans living under a tyrannical Japanese rule.
+It had been little more than a village until the Russians had built a massive bridge over the Sungari river a few years earlier.
+Since then, it had mushroomed into a crowded and squalid city.
+Esconced in the Hotel Modern, Conrad contacted the British representative to acquaint himself of the local conditions and areas of interest.
+They took a launch up the river.
+It was the only place they could be certain of not being overheard; Harbin was crawling with spies and informers working for the Japanese and other powers.
 One could only venture six miles upstream as any further would have taken them into bandit country.
-He recalls seeing a Japanese officer beheading some malefactor as they passed then just letting his body fall into the river.
-This was a barbaric place Conrad was left in no doubt of that on his first day.
-When they returned he made his way to Kathleen’s residence at 16 Bolshoi Prospect.
-It was a large villa shared by Kathleen and her friend and ladies companion a Princess Uhtomski and a largely unseen Russian orthodox Abbess.
-It was Conrad’s luck that Kathleen despite her relative poverty still entertained regularly and it seems her villa had become a focal point of political discussion if not intrigue in Harbin.
-Her supper parties were often attended by the British French and Italian Consuls.
-Another visitor was a Latvian man who became a valuable contact and provided him with much information.
-He introduced him to Ivan a Russian working for the Japanese at their military headquarters.
-Ivan provided him with maps and documents and gave him the exact details and disposition of Japanese troops in Manchukuo.
-This was a scoop beyond his hopes Conrad was soon making plans for his return.
-He had tried and failed to get Kathleen to discuss Monivea.
-He reluctantly accepted that hopes of tenure there for him were unlikely.
-Conrad also tells of a Japanese’s plot against western morals in Harbin.
-They provided cheap heroin to the many Russian addicts which inhabited the place.
-On a night the Hotel porter would use his pass key and let young once prosperous Russian girls, now reduced to earning their living through prostitution, into the rooms of single men.
-He awoke one night to the sound of a key in the door and shouted out “Go to the devil!” to the unseen female intruder.
-She replied in perfect English “That’s just what I thought I was doing.”
-Before she left he had gained much knowledge of this plot against western ethics and morality.
-It was time for him to leave.
-He went to see Kathleen for the last time.
-She gave him a set of golden Russian enamelled spoons as a parting gift.
-Conrad would never see her again, she would end her days in Harbin despite harbouring hopes to return to Monivea to die.
-He was making ready to leave for the station the following morning when the Latvian came to him.
-They went for a drink of coffee.
-Ivan, he was told, had been arrested for espionage, he tells us in his book
+He recalls seeing a Japanese officer beheading some malefactor as they passed, then just letting his body fall into the river.
+This was a barbaric place – Conrad was left in no doubt of that on his first day.

-On the train he met a young Russian girl Irene who was going to England to her father’s family.
+On the train he met a young Russian girl, Irene, who was going to England to her father’s family.
 She spoke almost no English and had too much luggage.
-Conrad saw it would cause attention to be taken by Dimitri the OGPU informer on the train.
-She had intended to pass on a mink coat and other articles to an aunt in Moscow.
-But on their arrival no aunt was to be seen.
-There were two Chinese trunks to be explained, Irene was on the point of being arrested by the Soviets when Conrad intervened.
-He emphatically explained the trunks were bound for Berlin despite the tickets ,that her mother had given him express instructions to see they were taken for the remainder of the journey, to have them re-stamped immediately and put back on the train.
-Luckily Dimitri was from Moscow and keen to be on his way home so he gave no argument.
+Conrad realised that it would attract the attention of Dimitri, the OGPU (Soviet Secret Police) informer on the train.
+She had intended to pass on a mink coat and other articles to an aunt in Moscow, but on their arrival no aunt was to be seen.
+There were two Chinese trunks to be explained, and Irene was on the point of being arrested by the Soviets when Conrad intervened.
+He emphatically explained that, despite the tickets, the trunks were bound for Berlin and that her mother had given him express instructions to ensure they got there.
+He demanded them re-stamped immediately and put back on the train.
+Luckily, Dimitri was from Moscow and keen to be on his way home, so he gave no argument.
 The trunks were reloaded on the train and their journey continued.
 But Conrad had been noticed by the new guard.
-Very early that morning he came to their compartment and woke Conrad by flashing his torch in his face and asking a question as he awoke.
+That night, he came to Conrad’s compartment and woke him by flashing a torch in his face, asking a question as he awoke.
 Conrad answered in Russian inadvertently.
-“So you ‘Do’ speak Russian said the guard.
-Conrad was watched closely for the remainder of the journey, until at the Polish border they left the Russian train behind and enjoyed comfort of the Polish restaurant car.
-He travelled from Berlin to London for debriefing and then back to Austria and Southern Germany to get on with, “talking to Politicians and hobnobbing with swells. *” Getting the goods on Hitler’s political machinations and in the lead up to total war.
-Conrad was in the centre of things again.
-In a TV feature on him from 1985 when he was 92 he says quite candidly “I was M’s number three!”
-Given his reports were passed on minus its source within the people he mentions and their associates he had ears and influence in the very heart of the New Order.
-Until one innocent remark, “My aunt has arrived!”
-A fictitious Aunt, of course.
-One had begun Conrad’s extraordinary career as a Secret Agent.
-The casual mention of another, equally non existent Auntie, would end it forever.
-He was in the post office in Kitzbühel, mid morning on March 11th 1938.
+“So you do speak Russian,” said the guard.
+Conrad was watched closely for the remainder of the journey, until at the Polish border they left the Russian train behind and enjoyed the comfort of the Polish restaurant car.

 *From the article “The James Bond of West Vancouver” by Walter Stuart